Aranteksupport/Aranteksupport.inzzii.com/docs/Chapter8.md

 <div id= "Combine Table"></div>
 ## Combining a Table
-> **note** If you want to combine two tables you need to realize this process => the table you start with is going to disappear ❌ and all its articles are transferred to the second table ✔️.
+> **Note:**  If you want to combine two tables you need to realize this process => the table you start with is going to disappear ❌ and all its articles are transferred to the second table ✔️.

 ### 1️⃣  First Way